JohnnyButtersfingers/DodgeHODL-HamBALLERS/README.md

 - [ ] Run `pnpm install:all`
 - [ ] Start contracts, backend, and frontend dev servers
 - [ ] Run `pnpm test` for validation

+## Offline Development
+1. On a machine with internet access run `pnpm store path` to locate your local store.
+2. Copy the contents of that store into `scripts/pnpm-store/` in this repo.
+3. On the offline machine run `scripts/setup-offline.sh` to install packages.
+4. Run `pnpm install:all` to link dependencies for each workspace.

+The following packages must be available in the store for tests:
+- jest
+- vitest
+- hardhat